Pesso Boyden

 A new memory

 This notion is, amongst others, the most remarkable of Al Pesso’s contributions to healing.
 Traditionally psychological repair consists of facing our past and grieving the loss of what we should have had, and didn’t get.
-In PBSP, the therapist helps the client to imagine and install new memories in the client’s ‘hypothetical past’– how it should have been.
-This generates an inner worldview of secure optimism through direct interaction with the poetic soul and the literal brain of the client.
+In PBSP, the therapist helps the client to imagine and install new memories in the client’s ‘hypothetical past’ – how it should have been and what was deeply longed for but denied.

 Van der Kolk notes, “[the Pesso structure] offers, the possibility of forming virtual memories that live side by side with the painful realities of the past and provide sensory experiences of feeling seen, cradled, and supported that can serve as antidotes to memories of hurt and betrayal.”